DavidJPOS/Branching-process-descriptions-of-information-cascades-on-Twitter/README.md

 # Branching process descriptions of information cascades on Twitter

-The files in this repo were used in the analysis of _Branching process descriptions of information cascades on Twitter_.
+The files in this repo were used in the analysis for the paper _Branching process descriptions of information cascades on Twitter_.
 An arXiv preprint can be found [here]().

 ## File descriptions